Shrew's fiddle

-A shrew's fiddle or neck violin is a variation of the yoke, pillory or rigid irons whereby the wrists are locked in front of the bound person by a hinged board or steel bar.
+A shrew's fiddle or neck violin is a variation of the yoke, pillory, or rigid irons whereby the wrists are locked in front of the bound person by a hinged board, or steel bar.
 It was originally used in the Middle Ages as a way of punishing those who were caught bickering or fighting.

 History

 The shrew's fiddle was used in medieval Germany and Austria, where it was known as a Halsgeige, meaning "neck viola" or "neck violin".
 It was originally made out of two pieces of wood fitted with a hinge and a lock at the front.
-The shrew's fiddle consisted of three holes.
-One was a large hole for the neck and the other two were smaller holes which fastened the wrists in front of the face.
+The shrew's fiddle had three holes: one was a large hole for the neck, and the other two were smaller holes which fastened the wrists in front of the face.

 A bell was sometimes attached to this portable pillory, to alert townspeople that the victim was approaching so that they might be mocked and otherwise humiliated.
-Another version was a "double fiddle" by which two people could be attached together face-to-face, forcing them to talk to each other.
+Another version was a "double fiddle," by which two people could be attached together face-to-face, forcing them to talk to each other.
 They were not released until the argument had been resolved.